Fetal Macrosomia Birth Injuries

-It is crucial that doctors diagnosed macrosomia prenatally and monitor changes using various tools including ultrasounds the estimate fetal weight, amniotic fluid tests, fundal height measurements and Leopold maneuvers (a systematic process for determining fetal position in the mother’s uterus.
+It is crucial that doctors diagnose macrosomia prenatally and monitor changes using various tools including ultrasounds the estimate fetal weight, amniotic fluid tests, fundal height measurements and Leopold maneuvers (a systematic process for determining fetal position in the mother’s uterus.

 The American College of Obstetricians and Gynecologists (ACOG) acknowledges there is a significant risk to maternal and newborn morbidity and children delivered with the birth weight of 4000 g (8.188 pounds).
-Large babies are typically the result of a high-risk pregnancy that results in birth injuries including cerebral palsy, Erb’s palsy, traumatic brain injuries, brain bleeding, and HIE (hypoxic-ischemic encephalopathy).
+This is on the upper end of the range of average birth weight.

 If your child was considered to be 'large' at birth and developed complications, such as cerebral palsy, contact Rosenfeld Injury Lawyers LLC for a free review of your legal rights and options for a financial recovery.
 Our firm handles birth injury lawsuits on a contingency fee basis where there is never a legal fee charged unless there is a recovery for you.

 Macrosomia typically develops in the womb when the fetus receives an abundance of nutrients that might be caused by the mother’s obesity or diabetic condition, especially a gestational diabetic condition.
 In rare cases, the fetus might be suffering from a genetic medical condition, which accelerates fetal growth.

 The leading factors include:

 - Mother’s Diabetes Mellitus Condition– The fetus can grow inside the womb at an accelerated rate if the mother suffers from type II diabetes (diabetes mellitus).
 The increase in fetal body weight is often the result of the mother’s elevated insulin and blood sugar levels that overly stimulate the baby’s growth.

 - Mother’s Obesity– Macrosomia can develop during pregnancy if the mother gains an excessive amount of weight was obese before becoming pregnant.

 - Multiple Births– Pregnancies involving multiple gestations (twins, triplets, quadruplets, etc.) have an increased potential risk of macrosomia events.

 - Post-term Pregnancies – Overdue pregnancies, or any pregnancy that takes longer than 40 weeks, increases the potential risk of macrosomia incidents.

 - Older Pregnancy Age– Pregnant mothers 35 years or older have an increased risk of having a baby diagnosed with an LGA condition.

 - Male Babies– In the womb and at birth, boys tend to weigh significantly more (10 pounds and higher) than girls.

 - Genetics– There are certain genetic factors involved in birthing a macrosomia baby including taller and heavier biological parents.

 - Congenital Anomaly– The increased potential risk of developing macrosomia is elevated if the fetus suffers from a cardiac malformation like transposition of the great vessels.

 - Overgrowth Genetic Disorder– There are certain genetic disorders including Sotos syndrome (overgrowth during childhood, distinctive facial characteristics, delay development, restricted movement, and learning disabilities during the first few years of life) that often presents itself as macrosomia during pregnancy or at birth.

-What causes fetal macrosomia in a mother’s pregnancy is an important factor to consider to ensure the child’s health.
+What causes fetal macrosomia in a mother’s pregnancy is an important factor to consider to ensure the child’s health and an adverse perinatal outcome.
 Pregnant women with known risk factors should talk to their doctor about macrosomia being a concern.